rameshkalluri/TerraformNotes/Day2.md

 3. Variable definition files (terraform.tfvars): Here we assign values to the input variables

 4. State file (terraform.tfstate): a state file is created once after Terraform is run.
 It stores state about our managed infrastructure.

-# Getting started using Terraform

-To get started building infrastructure resources using Terraform, there are few things that you should take care of.
-The general steps to deploy a resource(s) in the cloud are:

-Set up a Cloud Account on any cloud provider (AWS, Azure, OCI)

-Install Terraform

-Add a provider – AWS, Azure, OCI, GCP, or others

-Write configuration files

-Initialize Terraform Providers

-PLAN (DRY RUN) using terraform plan

-APPLY (Create a Resource) using terraform apply

-DESTROY (Delete a Resource) using terraform destroy